-If the treatment is successful with an undetectable viral load by six months, the patient should be followed at the ART clinic and seen every three months.
+If the treatment is successful with an undetectable viral load by 6 months, the patient should be followed at the ART clinic and seen every 2 to 3 months until eligible for a treatment club.
 The CD4 count and viral load should be measured 12-monthly to determine whether the treatment has remained successful or not.
 Adherence should be supported at every clinic visit.

 5-28 For how long can treatment remain successful?

 For many years.
-Provided drug adherence is excellent, viral resistance is unlikely to develop and a long-lasting response to multi-drug treatment can be expected (15 to 20 years with excellent adherence).
+Provided drug adherence is excellent, viral resistance is unlikely to develop and a long-lasting response to multi-drug treatment can be expected (15 to 20 years or more with excellent adherence).

 Antiretroviral treatment can be successful for many years.